Xastir/Xastir/INSTALL.md

 you won't have to enter that command-line switch again unless you wish to change languages.

-There are some command-line switches that you can
 If you type "xastir -?", which is an invalid command-line option, you'll see this: